Allianz ends risk-free status of government bonds

-FRANKFURT (Reuters) - Allianz (ALVG.DE), Europe’s biggest insurer, has begun applying a notional charge in its accounts to reflect the risk of holding government bonds as investments, drawing a lesson from the euro zone debt crisis that may prompt others to follow suit.
+FRANKFURT, May 14 (Reuters) - Allianz, Europe’s biggest insurer, has begun applying a notional charge in its accounts to reflect the risk of holding government bonds as investments, drawing a lesson from the euro zone debt crisis that may prompt others to follow suit.

 Government bonds, which account for the lion’s share of insurers’ investments, are treated as risk free by regulators.

-But the fallacy of that position became clear when the specter of default threatened a number of European countries in the wake of the financial crisis.
+But the fallacy of that position became clear when the spectre of default threatened a number of European countries in the wake of the financial crisis.

 Regulators are still putting out fires from that crisis and are not expected to tackle the risk-free status of government bonds soon.